ThoughtSpot acquires Mode to define the next generation of collaborative BI >>Learn More

 Product traffic metrics

-Traffic-related metrics capture how and when anyone interacts with your product; they are data points that measure where and what parts of your product people are visiting.
+Traffic-related metrics captured by lead capture software, provide valuable insights into how and when users interact with your product.
+These data points measure user activity, highlighting where and which parts of your product are being visited, enabling a deeper understanding of user behavior and engagement.

 Daily Active Users (DAU) measures the total number of active users daily, across the entire app.